 Sitting between the California and Nevada border in the Sierra Nevada Mountain Range, Lake Tahoe is home to a host of world-class backcountry terrain.
 The Sierra Nevadas see plenty of snow each year, making Tahoe backcountry skiing a huge draw for skiers looking to shred some powder from nearby Reno or San Francisco’s Bay Area.
 Resorts like Squaw Meadow-Alpine Valley and Sugar Bowl have opened their terrain to backcountry enthusiasts offering slackcountry skiing at its finest.
 Whether looking for out-of-bounds skiing just off the resort or deep backcountry skiing, the Tahoe area features it all.
 There’s a reason why we think it’s one of the best places for backcountry skiing in California!

-Mid-December through the end of May
+Mid-December through May

-San Francisco, CA, is 3.25 hours away by car
+San Francisco, CA, is 3.5 hours away by car